prl-mushr/mushr-website/content/tutorials/realsense.md

 Normally, we would launch tele-op here in order to be able to drive the car around, but let's try launching just the camera.

 ## Launching the Intel RealSense Camera
-First, navigate to the directory containing the <code> realsense2 <\code> package for ROS.
+First, navigate to the directory containing the `realsense2` package for ROS.

 {{< highlight bash >}}
 $ cd ~/catkin_ws/src/realsense2/realsense2_camera/launch/
 {{< / highlight >}}

 Here, you can now launch the camera by running the launchfile.
 Ensure your RealSense camera is connected to the Jetson's USB port.
-You can verify this with the <code> lsusb <\code> command.
+You can verify this with the `lsusb` command.

 {{< highlight bash >}}
 $ roslaunch rs_camera.launch